Gariscat/housex-v2/README.md

 # 🔥 Mainstage Sub-Genre Benchmark 🔥
-An extended classification benchmark with soft-labeling for mainstream dance music in the style of house, covering progressive house, future house, bass house, tech house, deep house, bigroom, future rave and slap house.
+This is the official repository of the paper [Benchmarking Sub-Genre Classification For Mainstage Dance Music](https://arxiv.org/abs/2409.06690), providing an extended classification benchmark with soft-labeling for mainstream dance music in the style of house, covering progressive house, future house, bass house, tech house, deep house, bigroom, future rave and slap house.

 <!--The paper is on [arXiv](https://arxiv.org/abs/2409.06690).-->